X-Pypeline/X-Pypeline/docs/examples/index.rst

 This involves to steps, generating a gravitational-wave like waveform on the fly and then injecting that signal into a stretch of data.

-The parametrs that go into xmakewaveform are the `family` of waveform, a set of parameters specific for that waveform.
+The parameters that go into xmakewaveform are the `family` of waveform, a set of parameters specific for that waveform.
 In this case, the hrss is the quadrature sum of the RSS amplitudes of the plus and cross polarizations, tau is the duration, f0 is the central frequency, alpha is the chirp parameter, and delta is the phase at the peak of the envelope.